We independently select featured hotels and may earn a commission if you book through the links below.

 Pros & Cons of Staying in Shore House

-Pros: Stylish design, many units with full kitchens, exclusive pool and gathering spaces, quieter, private neighborhood feel, lower price point than Beach Village.
+Pros: Stylish design, many units with full kitchens with washer/dryers, exclusive pool and gathering spaces, quieter, private neighborhood feel, lower price point than Beach Village.
 A zero-entry pool is good for kids.

 Cons: Higher price point than main resort, located at the southern end of the resort—slightly farther from the Victorian building and swimming beach (but it’s not far).